baskarmib/DotNetOpenSourceDays/README.md

 Raise a pull request with your talk details -

-Title of Talk -
+1. Title of Talk

-Short Abstract -
+2. Short Abstract -

-Audience Level - Beginner, Intermediate, Advanced Speaker Details - Social Media Handle
+3. Audience Level - Beginner, Intermediate, Advanced

+4. Speaker Bio Details and Social Media Handle

 Date and Time will be informed later.